EMS FAQ

 Cal/OSHA regulations require very specific work practice controls and personal protective equipment for reducing the risk of exposure to bloodborne pathogens.
 Those requirements can be found in California Code of Regulations, Title 8 5190 Bloodborne Pathogens

-The Centers for Disease Control is the recognized authority on communicable disease and disease prevention.
-They have published guidelines that should be implemented by fire departments to assure the correct preventative treatments are readily available.
+The Centers for Disease Control is the recognized authority on communicable diseases and disease prevention.
+They have published guidelines that should be implemented by fire departments to ensure the correct preventative treatments are readily available.

 Updated U.S. Public Health Service Guidelines for the Management of Occupational Exposures to HBV, HCV, and HIV and Recommendations for Postexposure Prophylaxis will help in understanding what preventative measures should be taken after an exposure.